H. Verlan Andersen: Early life and education

-Andersen was born on 6 Nov 1914 in Logan, Utah to Hans Andersen and Mynoa Richardson, and spent his earliest years on a dry farm in Blue Creek, Utah.
+Andersen was born on November 6, 1914, in Logan, Utah to Hans Andersen and Mynoa Richardson.
+His father was a Mexican immigrant to the US, who was born in Galeana Chihuahua Mexico in 1886 and then died in Virden, New Mexico in May 1940.
+Andersen spent his earliest years on a dry farm in Blue Creek, Utah.
 He was baptized by his father on May 6, 1923, and the next year his family moved to Virden, New Mexico to be closer to his Andersen and Richardson grandparents in the Gila Valley.
 His paternal grandfather, Andrew Andersen, was from Otterup, Denmark and his paternal grandmother, Janet Henderson, was from Haddington, Scotland.
-His paternal grandparents both emigrated to America after joining the LDS Church.
-After stints in Utah and Mexico, Andrew and Janet settled in Virden, where Andersen's parents, Hans and Mynoa, moved the family in 1923-24.
+His paternal grandparents emigrated to America after joining the LDS Church.
+After living in Mexico, Andrew and Janet settled in Virden, where Andersen's parents, Hans and Mynoa, moved the family in 1923-24.
 Andersen grew up working on the family farm.

-After finishing high school, in September 1933, Andersen received a call to serve a mission in the church's North Central States Mission, which included Minnesota, along with North and South Dakota.
+Andersen graduated high school in September 1933 and then received a call to serve a mission in the church's North Central States Mission, which included Minnesota, along with North and South Dakota.
 After returning home in October 1935, he enrolled at Gila Junior College (previously the St. Joseph Stake Academy, now Eastern Arizona College) where he was president of the sophomore class.
 He graduated in 1937.

 Andersen was ordained a seventy by Melvin J. Ballard of the Quorum of the Twelve Apostles in 1936.
 He enrolled at BYU in the fall of 1938 and graduated in June 1940 with a bachelor's degree in accounting, one month after his father died from cancer.
 After his father's death, he helped his mother and younger siblings move from New Mexico to Mesa, Arizona.
 After one load of furniture and family genealogy had been taken to Mesa, the family's home, belongings, and farm were destroyed in the Gila River flood of September 1941.
-After working for the Harmon Audit Company in Phoenix and Prescott from 1940 to 1942, he moved back to Mesa in the summer of 1942, where he took a job with a local CPA.
+Andersen worked for the Harmon Audit Company in Phoenix and Prescott from 1940 to 1942 and then moved back to Mesa in the summer of 1942, where he took a job with a local CPA firm.
 In January 1943, he met Shirley Hoyt at a conference of the church's Maricopa Arizona Stake.
 They were married in the Salt Lake Temple on June 15, 1943 by Thomas E. McKay.

 The Andersens continued to live in Arizona until they moved to Palo Alto, California in the fall of 1944 where Andersen attended law school at Stanford University.
 He received the Henry Newell Scholarship, and graduated in 1946 with an LL.B. degree and Order of the Coif honors.
 Starting January 1, 1946, he worked for Wayne Mayhew and Co. in San Francisco until he was recruited to teach law and accounting at BYU in the fall of 1946.
 He left teaching at BYU after one year to attend Harvard Law School, where he earned an LL.M. degree in 1948.